percona/pmm-doc/README.md

 The documentation source files are in the `docs` directory.
 (Other files in this repo are explained in [Directories and files](#directories-and-files).)

-The two major PMM versions are kept in separate branches:
+The three major PMM versions are kept in separate branches:

 - `PMM3-branch` is for PMM 3.x (latest)